finbourne/lusid-sdk-java-preview/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the               scope this uniquely identifies the transaction portfolio.
-    CreatePortfolioDetails createPortfolioDetails = {"corporateActionSourceId":{"scope":"Sources","code":"Vendor1"}}; // CreatePortfolioDetails | The details to update or insert for the specified transaction portfolio.
+    CreatePortfolioDetails createPortfolioDetails = {"corporateActionSourceId":{"scope":"Sources","code":"Vendor1"}}; // CreatePortfolioDetails | The details to create or update for the specified transaction portfolio.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which the updated or inserted details should become valid.
 Defaults to the current LUSID system datetime if not specified. try {
       PortfolioDetails result = apiInstance.upsertPortfolioDetails(scope, code, createPortfolioDetails, effectiveAt);
       System.out.println(result);